Odsku/betterNotifier/README.md

   All, 10k, 25k.
 50k, 100k
   Bot will ping these roles depending on how big the rain is

-# Contact
+# Non maintained project
-- Discord: betterSupport#8964
+- Please don't contact me for help setting it up (I will most likely ignore you)